What the FAQ?

 How often do you practice and where?

 We practice at Portland Recreation Centre, McGill Road, Portland.
 Our Star classes are once a week on a Thursday at 7pm.
-Once you’re at advanced level and in a team practices are twice a week: Tuesday evenings and Friday evenings so it’s quite a big commitment.
+Once you’re at advanced level and in a team practices are twice a week: Tuesday evenings (weekly) for seniors, Thursday evenings (weekly) for juniors and Saturday arvos (fortnightly) for all, so it’s quite a big commitment.

 What gear do I need?

 Quad skates, helmet, knee, elbow and wrist pads.
 We can provide these for you when you first start learning.
 Once you’ve decided you’re keen and want buy your own gear, check out our Get Your Gear On page for advice.
-And also, you’ll need a mouth guard once you’ve passed White Star.
+And also, you’ll need a mouth guard once you’ve completed the “no contact” weeks of training (the coach will advise you before you need it)

 How much does it cost?